Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Arts District

-The Arts District is just a five-minute drive away from downtown Las Vegas, but it is one of those hidden gems that not everyone knows about.
-It is a Las Vegas neighborhood where you will find a unique vibe that you would not find anywhere else in Las Vegas.
+The Arts District is just a 5-minute drive away from downtown Las Vegas, but it is one of those hidden gems that not everyone knows about.
+Here, you will find a unique vibe unlike anywhere else in the city.

-The Arts District has gorgeous art murals all over the place, each painted by local artists.
+This district has gorgeous art murals all over the place, each painted by local artists.
 You can take all the photos you want!
-They also have quite a selection of thrift stores, including Buffalo Exchange and Alt Rebel.
+It also has quite a selection of thrift stores, including Buffalo Exchange and Alt Rebel.

 Ethel M Chocolate Factory & Cactus Garden

-If you have a sweet tooth, head over to Ethel M Chocolate Factory to take a self-guided tour, free of cost.
-You will get a chance to see the kitchens where they prepare the chocolates, fillings, and other tasty treats.
-They often offer chocolate tasting classes or special events where you can taste wine pairings with chocolates.
+If you have a sweet tooth, head over to Ethel M Chocolate Factory to take a free self-guided tour.
+You will get a chance to see the kitchens where chefs prepare the chocolates, fillings, and other tasty treats.
+It often offers chocolate tasting classes and special events, too, like chocolate and wine pairings.

-At Ethel M Chocolate Factory, you will also find the largest cactus garden in the Southwest United States.
+At Ethel M Chocolate Factory, you will also find the largest cactus garden in the Southwest.
 After touring the factory, be sure to take a stroll through the garden to view the many different cacti and succulents.
-During the holiday season, they set up a beautiful arrangement of lights throughout the cactus garden.
+During the holiday season, the cactus garden features a beautiful arrangement of lights.

 Seven Magic Mountains